sa-bangash/ngxs-loading-plugin/projects/ngxs-loading-plugin/README.md

 ## Reasons to Use This Plugin

- Most of the time we are importing so many things to show loader on Ui element like the common one is creating a boolean state in component to check for action status, due to this plugin, we can easily handle by using [angular custom directive](https://angular.io/guide/attribute-directives), we can do the following things:
+ Most of the time we are importing so many things to show loader, disable the Ui element and  like the common one is creating a boolean state in component to check for action status, due to this plugin, we can easily handle by using [angular custom directive](https://angular.io/guide/attribute-directives), we can do the following things:

 - watch action.